 - DELA Forum, the online community for DELA, a funeral insurance company

 - Bas van Leeuwen, founder of Community Analytics, on Community Signal

 [00:00:04] Announcer: You’re listening to Community Signal, the podcast for online community professionals.
 Sponsored by Open Social: community building for nonprofits.
 Tweet with @communitysignal as you listen.
 Here’s your host: Patrick O’Keefe.

-[00:00:25] Patrick O’Keefe: Hello and Happy Halloween if you celebrated.
-This past weekend, I dressed up as Dustin from Stranger Things as a ghostbuster and my girlfriend Kara was dead Barb from Stranger Things.
+[00:00:25] Patrick O’Keefe: Hello and happy Halloween if you celebrated.
+This past weekend, I dressed up as Dustin from Stranger Things as a Ghostbuster and my girlfriend Kara was dead Barb from Stranger Things.
 I’m recording this before the weekend optimistically because this episode is coming out after the weekend.
-I’m putting pressure on myself to follow through, and pass Patrick, I hope you did.
+I’m putting pressure on myself to follow through, and past Patrick, I hope you did.
 If I did, I’m sure there will be a photo posted on Twitter.
 If you dressed up, please send me a picture @communitysignal, I would love to see it.

 Then, in January of 2017, she started a company with Peter Staal called Bind.
-Meanwhile, Kirsten has given hundreds of training presentations and courses on community building and management consulted with over a hundred different organization, word blogs, and speaker conferences.
-Bind has grown to four employees, community specialist, advice and do community management for their clients.
+Meanwhile, Kirsten has given hundreds of training presentations and courses on community building and management consulted with over a hundred different organizations, wrote blogs, and spoke at conferences.
+Bind has grown to four employees, community specialists that advise and do community management for their clients.
 Kirsten, welcome to the program.

 [00:02:03] Kirsten Wagenaar: Hi Patrick, nice to be here.